cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 - euler-4 rewards: 5,000,000,000,000 CYB
 - Community pool: 2,000,000,000,000 CYB (if used)

+**Note:** After the initial end of GoL (90 days since the start of funding or after 600k ATOM has been donated), a 21-day final will occur.
+Of course, the final won't begin straight after the end of the donations, but rather after all the calculations have been done.
+For the final 100 TEUL will be distributed to the participants of the takeoff donation round in proportion to how much each person donated.
+This will allow for the participants of the takeoff round to increase their stakes and take part in playing GoL.
+Of course, the EUL tokens, in this case, are testnet tokens and will be provably burned before the launch of the mainnet.
+However, participants can participate in any discipline for an additional 21 day period and win CYB tokens.

 To read on about how to participate in GoL, where to obtain initial tokens for it and other information, please view the full post in [our blog](https://cybercongress.ai/game-of-links/).

 #### Game of Thrones or GoT